Lesego13/CMPG-323_33626499/README.md

 ## Branching Strategy

-Check the setup overview of Github
+See the setup overview of Github

 ## .gitinore File